Axtheris/VexBags/README.md

   - `I = tier material` (e.g., `COPPER_INGOT`, `IRON_INGOT`, ...)
   - `B = previous-tier backpack`
   - The result keeps the same backpack ID, upgrading in place
+  - Backpack items are signed; IDs are assigned/preserved on craft and verified on use

 ## Tiers